Attraction of the Week: Dolphin Adventure Cruise on Florida’s Gulf Coast

-Tarpon Springs, a quaint Gulf Coast community located 40 min north of Tampa, draws tourists from all over for its’ rich Greek history, sponge docks, and beautiful low-key beaches.
+Tarpon Springs, a quaint Gulf Coast community located 40 min north of Tampa, draws tourists from all over for its’ rich Greek history, historic sponge docks, and beautiful low-key beaches.
 In the 1900’s, Greek sponge divers settled the area, leading to its’ current nickname of “the sponge capital of the world.”
 Spongeorama, established in 1968, claims to offer the “Worlds largest selection of natural sea sponges.”
 Natural sponges contain enzymes which protect against the formation of bacteria and mold.

 Visiting Tarpon will give you the unique opportunity to enjoy authentic Greek fare, tour the sponge docks, and browse through many gift shops specializing in natural sponges.